wormhole-foundation/wormhole-docs/learn/messaging/ntt/configuration/ntt-access-control.md

 ---
-title: Native Token Transfers Rate Limiting
+title: Native Token Transfers Access Control
 description: Learn how to Manage NTT access with Owner/Pauser roles, control the pausing of token transfers, define roles for quick responses, and sync settings via NTT CLI.
 ---